legenduzair/epic-expeditions/TESTING.md

 #### Expedition Review List - Desktop

 This HTML template had an issue with contrast of the review card content.
-To resolve this, I increased the font size and darkened the color of the text on the review card.
+To resolve this, I increased the font size and darkened the colour of the text on the review card.

 ![Review List Page Lighthouse Score - Desktop](/media/testing/lighthouse/reviewlist-lhouse.png)